Shaping Magnetic Order by Local Frustration for Itinerant Fermions on a Graph

 {\it Appendix C: Random graphs}|As shown in Fig.~\ref{Fig5} of the main text, both $S_{\rm total}$ and spin alignment across individual bonds exhibit positive and negative correlations with the numbers of even and odd loops, respectively.
-Figures~\ref{Figs7}(a) and (b) show that this feature is even more prominent in graphs without triangles ($r_{\rm min}=4$).
-In addition, Fig.~\ref{Figs7}(c) shows a strong negative correlation between $S_{\rm total}$ and the frustration index \cite{PhysRevE.68.056107, aref2018measuring, aref2019balance}, i.e., more non-bipartite graphs have lower net magnetization.
-Figure~\ref{Figs7}(d) shows a similar correlation of the spin alignment across individual bonds with (1) reduction in the frustration index due to removal of that bond and (2) odd/even parity of the smallest loop containing the bond, both of which measure how frustrated the bond is.
+Figures~\ref{Fig9}(a) and (b) show that this feature is even more prominent in graphs without triangles ($r_{\rm min}=4$).
+In addition, Fig.~\ref{Fig9}(c) shows a strong negative correlation between $S_{\rm total}$ and the frustration index \cite{PhysRevE.68.056107, aref2018measuring, aref2019balance}, i.e., more non-bipartite graphs have lower net magnetization.
+No such correlation is found for exchange magnetism \cite{preethi2024frustrated}.
+Figure~\ref{Fig9}(d) shows a similar correlation of the spin alignment across individual bonds with (1) reduction in the frustration index due to removal of that bond and (2) odd/even parity of the smallest loop containing the bond, both of which measure how frustrated the bond is.

+Note that the statistics are obtained from nonseparable graphs, for which $S_{\rm total}$ is unique in the ground state \cite{15puzzle_2018}.

-|Here we outline a procedure to realize diagonal hopping in selected plaquettes of a square lattice for ultracold atoms.
+{\it Appendix D: Realizing diagonal hops in an optical lattice}|Here we outline a procedure to realize diagonal hopping in selected plaquettes of a square lattice for ultracold atoms.
 These atoms are trapped in an optical potential $V(\mathbf{r})$ created by off-resonant laser beams, which produce a dipole force proportional to the laser intensity~\cite{Grimm2000}.
 Using standing-wave lasers in orthogonal directions yields $V = V_0 [\cos^2(\pi x / a) + \cos^2(\pi y / a)] + V_z \cos^2(\pi z / a)$, where $a$ is the lattice spacing.
 One can freeze the motion along $z$ and confine the $x$-$y$ dynamics to the lowest energy band by setting $V_z \gg V_0 \gg E_r$, where $E_r \coloneqq \pi^2 \hbar^2 / (2 m a^2)$ is the recoil energy and $m$ is the atomic mass.
 The resulting nearest-neighbor tunneling $t_0$ decreases sharply with $V_0 / E_r$ \cite{Bloch2005}.
 Loading fermionic atoms with two hyperfine states realizes a Hubbard model \cite{review_coldatoms_2018} where the interaction $U$ is tunable over a wide range \cite{Bloch2008, Chin2010, experiment_greiner_2024}.